canonical/snapd/tests/lib/assertions/README.md

 Signed model assertions for use in the spread tests can be generated using `gendeveloper1` tool.
-The assertion is signed by `developer1` key, which is built-into the snapd binary used during the tests. h
+The assertion is signed by `developer1` key, which is built-into the snapd binary used during the tests.

 To build the tool: